naoki-mizuno/ds4_driver/README.md

 $ rosrun ds4_driver ds4_driver_node.py
 ```

+## Sample

-You can also try out some of the features of this package including touchpad,
+Get a glimpse of some of the features of `ds4_driver` including touchpad,
-rumble, and LED control by running:
+rumble, and LED control:

 ```
 $ roslaunch ds4_driver sample.launch